Prevent Kidney Disease

 Learn more to reduce your risk of kidney disease and take the pledge to #preventkidneydisease.

 The Kidney Care Education Day is an opportunity to bring patients and health care providers together to learn about Chronic Kidney Disease (CKD) and celebrate life.
-This important education event will be hosted at the Best Western Ramkota in Sioux Falls, SD and welcomes all individuals impacted CKD.
+This important education event will be hosted at the Best Western Ramkota in Sioux Falls, South Dakota and welcomes all individuals impacted by CKD.

 The mission of the National Kidney Foundation is to prevent kidney and urinary tract diseases, improve the health and well-being of individuals and families affected by these diseases and increase the availability of all organs for transplantation.